incoresemi/uatg/docs/source/creating_new_tests.rst

 *branch_predictor*, *decoder* and *decompressor* should be named same as the verilog module name in order to improve comprehension.

-The ``index.yaml`` contains the names of all modules for which tests are to be generated.
-When invoked, UATG reads the *index.yaml* file first and checks only the directories which were specified in the yaml file for test_classes.
-Other folders are not used to pick up tests.
+The ``index.yaml`` should contain the names of all modules for which test classes exist in the directory, and for which the tests are to be generated.
+When invoked, UATG reads the *index.yaml* file first and checks for test classes only in the directories which were specified in the yaml file.
+Other folders will not be used to pick up test classes.

 The structure of the *index.yaml* file is presented as follows,